Jayachandran20/19AI307_JAVA/Module-04/DAY-5/README.md

  ```
 /*
 Program to implement a Parameterized Constructor Using Java
-Developed by: Aakashraj M
+Developed by: M JAYACHANDRAN
-RegisterNumber: 212222100002
+RegisterNumber: 212222240038
 */
 ```